top of page

 What Is CLP and Why Is It Important for Candles and Home Fragrance?

-If you've ever picked up a beautifully scented candle, wax melt, or diffuser and noticed a small label full of symbols and text, you might’ve wondered what on earth does it all mean, why is it there?: The answer is that it is a CLP label, a very small but important part of home fragrance products.
-Now I hear you ask “What is CLP, and do I really need to read it?”
+If you've ever picked up a beautifully scented candle, wax melt, or diffuser, you might have noticed a small label full of symbols and text.
+You may have wondered what it all means and why it's there.
+The answer is that it is a CLP label, a small but important part of home fragrance products.
+Now, you might be asking, “What is CLP, and do I really need to read it?”
+The answer is: yes, and here’s why.

 What Does CLP Stand For?

-CLP stands for Classification, Labelling and Packaging, a regulation that ensures customers know what’s inside a product and how to use it safely.
+CLP stands for Classification, Labelling and Packaging.
+This regulation ensures customers know what’s inside a product and how to use it safely.
 It’s a legal requirement across the UK and EU for any product containing hazardous substances, including essential and fragrance oils used in candles, wax melts, and reed diffusers.
+Even the loveliest floral scent or juiciest tropical blend might contain allergens or irritants in concentrated form.
+The CLP label is there to inform you and protect you.

 Why Is CLP Important For Candles and Wax Melts?

 When it comes to home fragrance, safety matters just as much as scent.
-CLP labels help you, the consumer to:
+CLP labels help you, the consumer, to:

-• Identify any allergens in the fragrance and essential oils used
+• Identify any allergens in the fragrance and essential oils used.

-• Highlight any hazards, like flammable ingredients
+• Highlight any hazards, like flammable ingredients.

-• Include emergency advice, such as what to do if the product is accidentally ingested or causes irritation
+• Include emergency advice, such as what to do if the product is accidentally ingested or causes irritation.

 Think of CLP labels as your candle’s safety card, like the one on an airplane, but more fragrant!